 Best Chargeback Help for Card-Not-Present Merchants

-According to the 2021 Chargeback Field Report, merchants respond to roughly 43% of the chargebacks they receive.
-Their average net recovery rate, however, is only 12%.
+According to the 2023 Chargeback Field Report, merchants respond to roughly 53% of the chargebacks they receive.
+Their average base recovery rate, however, is far lower.
 The problem is that most merchants simply lack the experience and expertise to manage chargebacks on their own.

 Fighting chargebacks (also known as disputes) takes a lot of time and money.
 These resources would be better spent serving customers and growing your business.
-That’s why merchants who use third-party professionals to manage their customer disputes tended to report lower chargeback rates and increased revenue as the top benefits, according to the study.
+That’s why merchants who seek help fighting customer disputes through the representment process tend to report lower chargeback rates and increased revenue as the top-line benefits.

-When executed properly, chargeback assistance actually works.
-Merchants who take a proactive approach to dispute prevention and representment can greatly improve their business' profitability and reputation.
+When executed properly, chargeback assistance really does work.
 In this post, we’ll take a closer look at how and why you should consider getting help with your chargebacks.

 Do You Need Chargeback Help?

-There are two common reasons merchants don’t seek out chargeback assistance: they either don’t think they need it, or they don’t understand that it’s available.
+There are two common reasons merchants don’t seek chargeback assistance: they either don’t think they need it or don’t understand that it’s available.
 Professional fraud prevention and revenue recovery do exist, though.
 Even businesses with just a few chargebacks per month may benefit from it.

 The truth is that you can prevent chargebacks, both in the short term and over time.
 You can recover money and merchandise lost to post-transactional fraud.
 It’s difficult to accomplish on your own, though.
 That’s why partnering with a provider can have multiple advantages.